 Kleshas tend to come over us somewhat suddenly, and they usually get out of control before we are fully aware they are present.
-We end up being carried away with them and are helpless until they eventually savage our mindstream and blow themselves out.
+We end up being carried away with them and are helpless until they eventually savage our mindstream until they blow themselves out.

 The remedy for this is to become more aware of our emotions when they are still at arm's length, before they get hold of us.
 Unfortunately, this kind of awareness training has to be learned and practiced, and we don't just start out practicing on kleshas like anger and jealousy.
 They are too ingrained, too powerful.
 We have to start with smaller reactions and work up to the big obscurations.
-In the next blog in this series we will look at a special practice for handling kleshas.